 Frame building is the art and science of constructing the bicycle frame: that collection of tubes to which you attach wheels, cranks, handlebars, and much more.
 Frames are constructed in a variety of ways, including, but not limited to, brazing, welding, gluing, and lay-up.

 Alloy - Strictly speaking, an alloy is a mixture of a metal and another element.
 There are aluminum, steel, and titanium alloys.
 Strangely though, and this is worth noting, within the bike industry there is a tendency to refer to aluminum parts as alloy.
 We're not sure why this is; perhaps it's a translation thing.
 Regardless why, take care to make sure that what you are about it buy is what you want to buy.
 This is also a good time to mention that for all practical purposes you cannot weld or braze steel to aluminum.
 There are some highly specialized industrial methods that can accomplish this, but for us mere mortals, it just isn't an option.

 Dropouts - In the US, we typically just refer to dropouts and specify front or rear.
 Delving into the international scene, one can see the terms: frame ends and fork ends also used.
 In short, dropouts are the spots where the wheels attach to the bike.
 They used to simply be slots, but with the advent of thru axles, things have been blown wide open with numerous sizes and variations on the theme.
 Thru axles started out for suspension forks, but the advantages in stiffness and wheel retention have resulted in thru axles appearing on rigid forks and frames.
-15mm x 100mm, 20mm x 110mm, and 12mm x 142mm were the standard, but the bike industry loves blowing up standards and it can be hard to keep up.
+15mm x 100mm and 12mm x 142mm were the standard, but the bike industry loves blowing up standards and it can be hard to keep up.
 This article can help.